friedsilicon/poma/docs/development/contributing.md

 ## Thank You

-Thank you for contributing to the YANG Modelling workspace!
+Thank you for contributing to the PoMa workspace!
 Your contributions help make network automation more accessible and reliable for everyone.

 ## Related Documentation